Professional Webinar: Sexual Violence and Eating Disorders: Leaving the Imprint of the Monster Behind

 About the Presenter:

 Amy Edelstein, LCSW, is the Site Director at The Renfrew Center of New York.
 She received her Master’s degree from Fordham University School of Social Services and Post-Graduate Certification in Advanced Clinical Practice from New York University.
-Prior to joining Renfrew, Ms. Edelstein worked at Safe Horizon, where she held several positions including: Director of the Staten Island Community Program, Clinical Supervisor for the Manhattan-Bronx Community Program, Psychotherapist at the Counseling Center, and Coordinator of the Rape Crisis Program.
-Ms. Edelstein is a media expert for sexual violence and trauma, featured on CBS News, PIX 11, Huffington Post Live, and FOX News.
-She previously served as Chair of the Staten Island Sexual Assault Task Force and was honored by NASW-NYC chapter with the Emerging Leader Award in 2012.
+Prior to joining Renfrew, Ms. Edelstein was employed by Safe Horizon, a victim services agency where she specialized in treating and advocating for survivors of trauma and interpersonal violence.
+Acting as Safe Horizon's media expert, she held interviews for media such as CBS News, PIX 11, Huffington Post Live and FOX News.
+Amy has presented trainings to medical professionals, law enforcement, and college faculty as well as provided expert testimony in the NYC Court system for sexual abuse and trauma cases.
+She served as the Chair of the Staten Island Sexual Assault Task Force, a multidisciplinary collaboration to improve services to victims and enhance the criminal justice response in sexual assault cases.
+A consultant with the NYC Alliance against Sexual Assault, she trained medical professionals to become sexual assault forensic examiners.
+In 2012, she was honored by NASW-NYC chapter with the Emerging Leader Award.